Will John: YouTube

-In 2016, Will started his own YouTube channel that now has over 832,000 subscribers worldwide and 78 million views.
+In 2016, John started his own YouTube channel that now has over 90,000 subscribers worldwide and 88 million views.
 His 21-day challenge has now been viewed by over 12 million people and marked his initial surge into the platform.
-He speaks at least nine languages, including Swedish, Croatian, Italian, Danish, German, Italian, French, Bosnian, and Russian, which he showcases on his Goluremi Languages YouTube channel.
+He speaks at least nine languages, including English, Swedish, Croatian, Italian, Danish, German, Spanish, French and Russian, which he showcases on his Goluremi Languages YouTube channel.